navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 ## The cost: perplexity

-Removing the refusal is the easy part.
-The hard question is: *what else did you break?*
+Now that you have removed the refusal, *what else did you break?*

 Subtracting $\hat{v}_{refusal}$ assumes that direction is a clean, isolated "refusal" coordinate that the model uses for nothing else.
 It isn't.
 Neural nets pack features in [superposition](https://transformer-circuits.pub/2022/toy_model/index.html), many more concepts than dimensions, so any direction you pull out is entangled with normal language behaviour.
 Crank $\alpha$ up and you are not just deleting "no," you are gouging a channel that also carried grammar, coherence, and topical grounding.